Overconvergent Hilbert modular forms via perfectoid modular varieties: Perfectoid Hilbert modular varieties for

 where $\Gamma_{\!0}^*(p^n)\subseteq G^{\ast}(\Z_p)$ is the subgroup of matrices that are upper triangular mod $p^n$, and $\Gamma_{\!0}^*(p^\infty)\subseteq G^{\ast}(\Z_p)$ is the subgroup of upper-triangular matrices. \end{thm}

 Part (4) is proved in \cite[\S Theorem IV.1.1]{torsion} in the case that $L$ is algebraically closed, and under the additional assumption that the embedding $G^{\ast}\hookrightarrow \GSp_{2g}$ sends $K^p$ into a subgroup of $\GSp_{2g}(\hat{\Z})$.
 In our case, this means that $\mathfrak c=1$.
-One can deduce the general case from this by first shrinking the level and then quotienting by a Galois action.
+One can deduce the general case from this by first shrinking the level and then quotienting by a Galois action, which by \cite[Theorem 1.4]{Hansenquots} or \cite[Theorem 5.8]{HJperf} is again a perfectoid space.
 Part (3) of the proposition then follows by restriction, and one can modify the argument to also obtain statements (1) and (2).

 Alternatively, to prove Theorem~\ref{p:X_Gamma*_0(p^infty) for G*} one can follow Scholze's construction in the Siegel case \cite[\S III]{torsion}, as we shall now demonstrate: here we note that since we ignore the boundary, we do not need to worry about ramification.
 One first shows (cf \cite[Theorem III.2.15]{torsion}): \begin{lem} Division by the canonical subgroup defines a natural map